 Quick Tips for Websites & Directory Pages

-Have you reviewed your listing for errors after submitting?
+- Have you reviewed your listing for errors after submitting it?

-Do provide practice details and personal statement (don’t just refer to your website.)
+Do provide practice details and personal statements (don’t just refer to your website.)

 Do explain how you are qualified to help